 2. Avocado Oil

 Avocado oil contains vitamins A, C, D, E, and oleic, linoleic, and linolenic acids.
-It keeps the skin healthy, reduces dryness, and has wound healing properties (3).
-These properties of avocado oil can help maintain a healthy scalp, minimize dryness, and promote healthy hair growth.
-It can also protect the scalp from environmental damages.
+It keeps the skin healthy, reduces dryness, and has wound-healing properties (3).
+These properties of avocado oil can help in scalp and hair maintenance, minimize dryness, and promote healthy hair growth.
+It can also protect the scalp from environmental damage.

 3. Sage Essential Oil

 This essential oil is often used in traditional medicine as an anti-inflammatory, antiseptic, and anti-scabies agent.
 In a study, sage essential oil was effective against dermatophyte strains responsible for causing tinea capitis, a fungal infection of hair follicles (4).
 You can mix it with any hair oil to keep your scalp and hair healthy.